Couiza

 Couiza (/fr/; Coisan) is a commune in the Aude department in southern France.

-Couiza is a rural commune which has 1,122 inhabitants in 2020.
-It belongs to the urban unit of Espéraza.
-Its inhabitants are called Couizanais or Couizanaises.
+Couiza is a rural commune which belongs to the urban unit of Espéraza.
+Its inhabitants are called Couizanais or Couizanaises in French.

 Couiza is located at the foothills of the Pyrenees, on the road between Limoux, going towards Carcassonne and Quillan, going towards Perpignan.
 Couiza, in the upper valley of the Aude, is at the foot of the hill leading to Rennes-le-Château.

-Couiza Listen (Coisan Listen in Occitan) is a French commune, located in the South-West of the Aude department in the Occitanie region.